magarena/magarena/release/README.txt

 - fixed a bug where the game would crash when you load a deck that contains an unsupported card, instead a message indicating the unsupported cards is shown
+- fixed a bug where resources were not released properly after a sound effect is played

 - added the following cards: